ChickenKyiv/awesome-git-article/Apull-request.md

 - Merge old feature branch
 - Resolve conflict on new branch

-Master merge to feature branch
+- Master merge to feature branch Or it's a separated entity?